WHO I AM

 I am an an independent archivist, curator, and scholar working to create orderly collections, beautiful exhibits, and meaningful stories.
 According to the nature, size, timeline and location of a project, I work individually or cooperate with other experts, delivering the optimum solution for your needs.

-This site is a place where Amalia talks about archives, humanities data, and digital humanities.
+This is my personal site where I talk about archives, humanities data, and digital humanities.

-Amalia’s life trajectory has taken her from the lulling waters of the Aegean sea to the gates of the Orient on the Bosphorus, and from the glittering skyscrapers of North America to the Caribbean crossroads of the West Indies.
+My life trajectory has taken me from the lulling waters of the Aegean sea to the gates of the Orient on the Bosphorus, and from the glittering skyscrapers of North America to the Caribbean crossroads in the West Indies.

 My passion is finding and revealing hidden links, obscure connections, and mysterious stories in collections particularly of minorities and diasporas.
-My goal is providing opportunities to enrich and augment them with links to other data or collections; and to share them with people who might see other stories in them.
+My goal is providing opportunities to enrich and augment these data with links to other data or collections; and to share them with people who might see other stories in them.

 I had also done some doctoral work (did not finish it, I am ABD) at the University of Maryland’s iSchool (School of Information Studies).
-Amalia had the chance to study alongside people who are doing exceptional and innovative work in their fields (such as Professors Kari Kraus, Doug Oard, Katie Shilton, and others).
-Being exposed to topics and methods that are very different than her humanities background enabled her to explore and enrich her research with cross-pollination of ideas from disciplines such as information studies, social sciences, computer-human interaction, and computer sciences, and enrich my skills and understanding of cultural heritage.
+Being exposed to topics and methods that are very different than my humanities background enabled me to explore my research with cross-pollination of ideas from disciplines such as information studies, social sciences, computer-human interaction, and computer sciences, and enrich my skills and understanding of cultural heritage.

 For my most up-to-date CV, please see here.